 10. PAST, (have), you

 Exercise 2.
-In this exercise, we use the persons we, you, and they, too.
-This means we speak about more than one object or person.
+With the persons we, you, and they, we can speak about more than one object or person.
 In grammar, we name this the plural.
-We can use the pronoun “you” for the singular and the plural, compare subchapter 3.2.
+We can use the pronoun “you” for the singular and the plural, please compare ■→subchapter 3.2.

 1. PAST, (do), they